 Dance Program Outcomes

-Upon successful completion of a season of varsity sport, the student will be able to:
+Upon successful completion of a season with the SRJC dance department, the student will be able to:

 1. Majors will develop proficiency in modern, jazz, and ballet dance forms, enabling them to pursue higher level dance degrees.